background image

 30 April 2012

-An intending appellant’s failure to take essential, timely steps in an election appeal justified striking out the appeal and costs.
+An intending appellant’s failure to take essential steps in an election appeal justifies striking out and costs.

 30 April 2012